-On average, listings lease in the $20's per square foot per year.
-The San Bernardino submarket is experiencing a decrease in rates.
-In the last 3 months, the median rate decreased $4 per sqft per year.
-That's a 13% decline in rent.
+The typical asking rate per listing is in the $20's per square foot per year.
+The San Bernardino submarket is experiencing a a rise in rates.
+In the last 3 months, the median rate rose $29 per sqft per year.

-Compared to the rest of the Metropolitan Los Angeles market, the San Bernardino region has lower rates, so you should have no trouble finding a great deal in this undervalued region.
+Compared to the rest of the Metropolitan Los Angeles market, the San Bernardino submarket has less expensive rates, so you should have no trouble finding a great deal in this depreciated region.

-In the last 90 days, 34 listings have been made available, which means new listings most likley are going fast.
+In the last 90 days, 34 listings have been made available, which means listings are probably leasing quickly.
 You'll want to be prepared to tour spaces as quick as possible.
-About 3% of the available space in the San Bernardino are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
+About 150% of the listings in the San Bernardino are subleases, so you might be able to find a shorter term or below market rent.
 There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 4,190 sqft, there are still 0 spaces below 2,000 sqft.
-Most buildings in this market are around 2 floors.
-Most buildings in this area were built in 1984 and are Class B.
+Even though the median size is 4,190 sqft, there are still 0 new availabilities below 2,000 sqft.
+Most buildings in this area are approximately 2 stories.
+Most buildings in this market were built in 1984 and are Class B.